I am becoming who I am!! Educator. Storyteller and poet. Change maker.

-I love life, adore my family, and am so grateful for God for everything in my life including my most devastating experiences with depression, the social ills and grievous trials we witness everyday and for the healing and joy that is possible in spite of it!
+I embrace my life-story, adore my family, love Jesus’ story and am so grateful for God for everything in life including my most devastating experiences with depression, the social ills and grievous trials we witness everyday and for the healing and joy that is possible in spite of it all!

-I believe we are all on some journey towards wholeness in our bodies, souls and minds, in our institutions and in our world.
+I believe we are all on some journey towards authenticity and wholeness in our bodies, souls and minds, in our institutions and in our world.

-The difference between being WHOLE and having a HOLE in our souls and heart is simply a W. And the W is for Worship.
+The difference between being WHOLE and having a HOLE in our souls and hearts is simply a W. And the W is for Worship.
 The question is,

 More about me…